janbrunken/MGO_PloidyAnylsis_CS_2D/README.md

 Cells to be analyzed should be stained against the following markers:
   - Nuclear labeling reflecting DNA content (e.g. DAPI, HOECHST)
   - Cell cycle marker (e.g. Geminin)
-  - Cell type marker of interest (e.g. Cytokeratin 8 for luminal mammary gland cells) To perform 2D segmentation, maximum intensity projections are recommended.
+  - Cell type marker of interest (e.g. Cytokeratin 8 for luminal mammary gland cells)<br>
+To perform 2D segmentation, maximum intensity projections are recommended.
 Ploidy measurements should be performed on sum intensity projections.